ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 Custom dictionaries can be used in two ways.

-One is the **user-level dictionary** that can be expanded during the regular use by adding new words.
+One is the **user-level dictionary** that can be expanded during regular use by adding new words.
 This is a perfect solution for users working on specific content that may contain slang or professional jargon.

 The other is the so-called **company-level dictionary**.
 These premade dictionaries can be uploaded by system administrators or CKEditor 5 integrators and made available across the company, accessible for all users.
 This way all benefits of a user-generated dictionary can be shared among the team, making the proofreading process more structured and controlled.